alexiscolin/hepic-app/README.md

 Hepic app store management is made by following one rule: **all that need to be share between two components (excepts for direct linking from a child) needs to be coded inside the store**.
 This allows us to ensure the constent reliability on data across all components and let us create a two way binding simulation.

 Here, the store is built thanks to VueX store modules.

+## Prerendering

+The Hepic app need Puppeteer to load static files in order to make a good prerendering for SEO.
+This is a part of Vue `Prerender SPA Plugin` that renders index page.

 ## Build Setup